2015–16 UConn Huskies women's basketball team: FIBA Americas Women's Championship 2015

 Nurse played for Canada at the 2015 FIBA Americas Women's Championship, a qualifying event used to determine invitations to the 2016 Olympics.
 The games were held in Edmonton, Alberta, Canada in August, 2015.
 Canada was assigned to Group A and played Puerto Rico, Chile, the Dominican Republic and Cuba in the preliminary rounds.
-Canada won the first three games easily with a 94–57 win over Puerto Rico is the closest match.
+Canada won the first three games easily, with a 94–57 win over Puerto Rico as the closest match.
 The final preliminary round game was against undefeated Cuba, a team Canada had faced in the Pan Am games.
 Cuba played well in that event and was expected to challenge Canada.
 However, Canada defeated Cuba 92–43 to win first place in the group for a spot in the semifinal against the second-place team in group B, Brazil.
-Nurse was the leading scorer for Canada with 14 points in the game.
+Nurse was the leading scorer for Canada, with 14 points in the game.

 The semifinal game against Brazil was much closer.
 Canada led by only six points at halftime but gradually expanded the lead to end up with an 83–66 win, and a spot in the gold-medal game.
 With teammate Shona Thorburn sidelined with an injury, Nurse played 35 minutes, the most of any player on the team.
-The gold-medal game was a rematch with Cuba who won their semifinal game against Argentina.
+The gold-medal game was a rematch with Cuba, who won their semifinal game against Argentina.
 Despite the lopsided result in the preliminary rounds, Canada expected a closer game.
 Cuba started off strong and had an eight-point lead early in the game.
-Canada responded with a 16–0 run to take over the lead, but Cuba responded and took a small lead early in the second half.
-Then Canada took the lead back and gradually expanded the lead to end up with the win, 82–66.
-As the game wound down to the close, the crowd was chanting "Rio","Rio","Rio" in recognition of the fact that the win qualifies Canada for the Olympics in Rio in 2016.
+Canada responded with a 16–0 run to take over the lead, but Cuba took a small lead early in the second half.
+Canada took the lead back and gradually expanded the lead to end up with the win, 82–66.
+As the game wound down to the close, the crowd was chanting "Rio, Rio, Rio" in recognition of the fact that the win would qualify Canada for the Olympics in Rio in 2016.
 Nurse was the leading scorer for Canada with 20 points, and her overall performance earned her the MVP award for the entire event.